arcana-network/docs.arcana/docs/introduction.md

 Use {{config.extra.arcana.product_name}} to easily onboard users to Web3 apps through the familiar Web2 authentication providers.
 The authenticated users can instantly access the embedded, non-custodial {{config.extra.arcana.wallet_name}} and sign blockchain transactions.

 Designed for developers and Web3 users, {{config.extra.arcana.product_name}} is easy to integrate and offers a simple yet secure, and customizable user experience for signing blockchain transactions.
-It is powered by cutting-edge cryptographic algorithms and a built-in _decentralized key generation subsystem_ that ensures no single entity owns or manages the user's keys.
+It is powered by cutting-edge cryptographic algorithms and a built-in _distributed key generation subsystem_ that ensures no single entity owns or manages the user's keys.

 !!! note "Already using {{config.extra.arcana.product_name}}?"